 For Pass/Fail courses, student performance is indicated by one of the following grades.
-Grades which carry point value, that are used in determining the grade point average (G.P.A.), are as follows:
+Grades which carry point values that are used in determining the grade point average (G.P.A.) are as follows:

 Letter Grade Grade Points

 Pass 4.00

 Fail 0.0

 Satisfactory Does Not Impact

-Progress CGPA
+Progress (S) CGPA

-"Satisfactory Progress" is only applicable to students who are near the end of the DBA Program.
-DBA Comprehensive Exams and Projects may take longer than one session to complete.
+"Satisfactory Progress" is only applicable to students who are near the end of the doctoral program.
+Doctoral Comprehensive Exam and Project courses may take longer than one session to complete.
 Student CGPAs should not be negatively affected if the students are making satisfactory progress as determined by their instructor/mentor.

 The grade "S" was adopted in the current grade scale.
-At the end of a session, an instructor shall assign grade "S" for students demonstrating satisfactory progress in the doctoral courses (comprehensive examination and project).
+At the end of a session, an instructor shall assign grade "S" for students demonstrating satisfactory progress in Doctoral Comprehensive Exam and Project courses.
 Students shall receive appropriate credits/units for their coursework on their transcripts.
 The grade "S" shall be excluded from the CGPA computation.